This page presents a comparison of a variety of sorts.

 is not yet fully understood, but you can see it slowly moving into higher durations.

-Here are the graphs:
+Here is the graph.

 Back to Dan's tech tidbits